Georgetown Law

 INTERNATIONAL OLYMPIC COMMITTEE (IOC)

 Founded on June 23, 1894 by French educator Baron Pierre de Coubertin, the International Olympic Committee (IOC) is an international non-governmental organization that is the final authority on the Olympic Movement.
 The IOC owns the rights to the Olympic symbols, flag, motto and anthem.
 The Executive Board of the IOC assumes many of the legislative functions of the organization and is responsible for enacting all regulations necessary for the full implementation of the Olympic Charter.
-The Executive Board is assisted in its administrative function by several commissions, including ethics (including decisions), TV rights and new media, and sport and law.
+The Executive Board is assisted in its administrative function by various commissions, including the Athletes’; Ethics; Culture and Olympic Heritage; Gender Equality, Diversity and InclusionLegal Affairs; Medical and Scientific; and Revenues and Commercial Partnerships Commissions.

-Each sport is governed internationally by an International Federation (IF) which is a non-governmental organization responsible for the administration of one or more sports at the international level.
-For example, the International Skating Union and the Federation Internationale de Football Association (FIFA) are examples of IFs.
-International Federations often set the rules and procedures for international competitions.
-They are recognized by the IOC and cooperate with it by ensuring that their activities comply with the Olympic Charter and IFs are responsible for the technical control of their sport at the Olympic games.
-To locate a particular IF, click on the sport at the Olympic website.
+Each sport is governed internationally by an international federation (IF), a non-governmental organization responsible for the administration of one or more sports at the international level.
+For example, the International Skating Union and the Fédération Internationale de Football Association (FIFA) are examples of IFs.
+International federations often set the rules and procedures for international competitions.
+They are recognized by the IOC and cooperate with it by ensuring that their activities comply with the Olympic Charter.
+Additionally, IFs are responsible for the technical control of their sport at the Olympic Games.
+A list of the IFs recognized by the IOC is available on its website.
 Athletes and individual sports are also governed by national bodies in their home country.
-These national bodies are members of their respective international federations as well.
+These national bodies are members of their respective international federations.

 Category International Federations Examples National Association Examples

-Winter Olympic Sports World Curling Federation, International Ice Hockey Federation, International Ski Association Finnish Curling Association, Ice Hockey Federation of Russia, Federazione Italiana Sport Invernali
+World Curling, International Ice Hockey Federation, International Ski Federation Swiss Curling Association, Ice Hockey Federation of Russia, Norwegian Ski Federation

-Each country that belongs to the International Olympic Committee has in turn its own National Olympic Committee (NOC).
-These national committees promote the development of their respective national athletes and select which ones will attend the Olympic Games.
-The NOCs also nominate host cities for selection by the International Olympic Committee.
-There are currently 205 NOCs organized into five regional associations.
+Each country that belongs to the International Olympic Committee has its own National Olympic Committee (NOC) which promotes the development of their respective national athletes and selects which ones will attend the Olympic Games.
+NOCs also nominate host cities for selection by the International Olympic Committee.
+There are currently 206 NOCs organized into five regional associations: